lucia-auth/lucia/pages/lucia-v3/migrate.md

 export function validateSession(dbPool: DBPool, sessionId: string): Promise<Session | null> {
 	const now = Date.now();

+	// This may be vulnerable to a timing attack where an attacker can measure the response times
+	// to guess a valid session ID.
+	// A more common pattern is a string comparison against a secret using the === operator.
+	// The === operator is not constant time and the same can be said about SQL = operators.
+	// Some remote timing attacks has been proven to be possible but there hasn't been a successful
-	const result = dbPool.executeQuery(
+	// recorded attack on real-world applications targeting similar vulnerabilities. const result = dbPool.executeQuery(
 		dbPool,
 		"SELECT id, user_id, expires_at FROM session WHERE id = ?",